Skip to content

 At the start of each table’s replication, Rocky reads the watermark from the state store.

-If no watermark exists for a table, Rocky performs a full refresh — it copies all rows from the source.
+1. No watermark (first run).
+Rocky performs a full refresh, copying all rows from the source.

 SELECT *, CAST(NULL AS STRING) AS _loaded_by